Javernick Makes a Deal with the Meatman

 Melvin laughed.
 “Satan’s Palace, eh?
 I’ll have to tell Claude about that one.”

 “I love Claude.
-You wouldn’t normally expect a man with so much money to care about people like he does.”
+You wouldn’t expect a man with so much money to care about people like he does.”

 “Yeah, he’s a saint, Kaylee.
 He has that assertive personality that some people might misunderstand but he really means well.”